An injured man was rescued in the Lake District after sending a photo of where he was to a mountain rescue team.

 As a result they were found on Broad Crag, near Scafell Pike, and the injured man was airlifted to hospital.

-Wasdale team leader Richard Warren said trying to locate the men was like trying to find a "needle in a haystack".'Clinched it'
+Wasdale team leader Richard Warren said trying to locate the men was like trying to find a "needle in a haystack".

 The men had been to the summit of Scafell Pike and said they had been walking for about an hour when one of them fell and injured his arm.